 - Peer advisors are available on a drop-in and scheduled basis about 40 hours each week, including Thursdays 7-9 pm.
-For full schedule see our calendar.
+See our calendar.

-- They excel with financial, banking and event planning advice.
+- They are experienced student leaders and excel with financial, banking and event planning advice.

-- For specialized or complicated issues see your assigned advisor, below.
+- For specialized or complicated issues start with your assigned advisor, below.